Sea of Azov: Geology and bathymetry

 The International Hydrographic Organization defines the limit of the Sea of Azov in the Kertch Strait [sic] as "The limit of the Black Sea", which is itself defined as "A line joining Cape Takil and Cape Panaghia (45°02'N)".

 The sea is considered an internal sea of Russia and Ukraine, and its use is governed by an agreement between these countries ratified in 2003.

 The sea is 360 km long and 180 km wide and has an area of 39000 km2; it is the smallest sea within the countries of the former Soviet Union.
 The main rivers flowing into it are the Don and Kuban; they ensure that the waters of the sea have comparatively low salinity and are almost fresh in places, and also bring in huge volumes of silt and sand.
 Accumulation of sand and shells results in a smooth and low coastline, as well as in numerous spits and sandbanks.

 The Sea of Azov is the shallowest sea in the world with an average depth of 7 m and maximum depth of 14 m; in the bays, where silt has built up, the average depth is about 1 m.
 The sea bottom is also relatively flat with the depth gradually increasing from the coast to the centre.
 The Sea of Azov is an internal sea with passage to the Atlantic Ocean going through the Black, Marmara, Aegean and Mediterranean seas.
 It is connected to the Black Sea by the Strait of Kerch, which at its narrowest has a width of 4 km and a maximum depth of 15 m.
 The narrowness of the Kerch Strait limits the water exchange with the Black Sea.
-As a result, the salinity of the Sea of Azov is low; in the open sea it is 10–12 psu, about one third of the salinity of the oceans; it is even lower (2–7 psu) in the Taganrog Bay at the northeast end of the Sea.
-The long-term variations of salinity are within a few psu and are mostly caused by changes in humidity and precipitation.
+As a result, the salinity of the Sea of Azov is low; in the open sea it is 10–12 on the Practical Salinity Scale (PSS), about one third of the salinity of the oceans; it is even lower (2–7 (PSS)) in the Taganrog Bay at the northeast end of the Sea.
+The long-term variations of salinity on the PSS are low, and are mostly caused by changes in humidity and precipitation.

 Although more than 20 rivers flow into the sea, mostly from the north, two of them, the Don and Kuban rivers, account for more than 90% of water inflow.
 The contribution of the Don is about twice that of the Kuban.
 The Kuban delta is located at the southeast, on the east side of the Kerch Strait.
 It is over 100 km long and covers a vast flooded area with numerous channels.
 Because of the spread, the delta has low contrast in satellite images, and is hardly visible in the map.
 The Don flows from the north into the large Taganrog Bay.
 The depth there varies between 2 and 9 metres, while the maximum depth is observed in the middle of the sea.